 The first is directly from the bingo lobby, where you’ll see an option for ‘Multiplayer Slots’.
 You’ll also be able to find additional side games separated into tabs such as ‘Jackpots’, ‘Slots’, ‘Numbers’ and ‘Scratch’.
 Alternatively you’ll be able to click on the ‘Slots’ tab on the main bingo homepage.
 Next to that you’ll see an option for ‘Games’, whilst the actual BoyleSports homepage has additional options for the like of ‘Vegas’, ‘Games’ and ‘Casino’.
 In other words, there are more gaming options than you’ll likely need to keep yourself entertained between bingo rooms.

 BoyleSports actually offers some of the best banking options that we’ve seen, outside of other bookmakers with bingo operations.
-They know that customers want to get money loaded onto their account as quickly as possible using whatever method is the most convenient, which is why they don’t limit their banking options to the standard things such as debit cards and credit cards.
+They know that customers want to get money loaded onto their account as quickly as possible using whatever method is the most convenient, which is why they don’t limit their banking options to the standard things such as debit cards.
 You can use them, of course, but they’re not the only things you can load up credit into your account with.
 You can also use more modern methods of payment, with the likes of Euteller, Instadebit, Trustly, PayPal, NeTeller, Skrill and PaySafeCards also available.